FastFilter/FilterPassword/README.md

 There are two executables:

 - `build_filter` is the expensive program that parses the large text files containing password hashes.
+If you want to check the filter at construction time, you can use the `-V` flag.
+You may also specify the filter type with the `-f` flag: `-f binaryfuse8`, `-f binaryfuse16`, `-f xor8`, `-f bloom12`.
 - `query_filter` is a simple program that takes a 64-bit hash in hexadecimal for (the first 16 hexadecimal characters from the SHA1 hash) and checks whether the hash is contained in our set.

 Do